pietrop/autoEdit_2_documentation/transcriptions/transcriber.md

 ## Component/part description
 This is the module responsible for generating the transcription, generally using a third party service or API such as IBM Watson one.

-It is composed of 3 components
+It is composed of 2 main components

 - [**Audio converter**](/transcriptions/transcriber/audio-to-video.md) Convert audio or video to audio specs for stt API
-- [**Metadata reader** ](/transcriptions/transcriber/read-metadata.md) Read metadata from audio or video input for EDL
 - [**STT sdk**](/transcriptions/transcriber/stt-api.md) audio to STT API/Service, to receive time-coded transcription.

 With Extra: